This day, too, is a poem

 I close my eyes beneath that hand-crafted sky

-and watch the spinning state elsewhere falling
+and watch the spinning state elseway falling

 toward a fetid ground it cannot abide